The integral closure of a primary ideal is not always primary: Introduction

 \end{itemize}

 The paper is organized as follows.
 Section~\ref{sec:basic} is for basic definitions and properties of integral closures of ideals.
 In Section~\ref{sec:examples}, we show a sequence of primary ideals whose integral closures are not primary over a field of characteristic zero or positive characteristics.
 Moreover, we also present an example to show that taking integral closure may remove embedded primes.
-Finally, we show that the hypersurface defined by $f(x,y,z,t) = x^6 + y^6 + x^4 z t + z^3=0$ is not Whitney regular along its singular locus.
+Finally, we compute the integral closure $\bar{J}$ of the Jacobian ideal of $f$ and verify that the pair $(V_1\setminus V_2, V_2)$ fails Whitney's conditions at the variety of the embedded prime of $\bar{J}$.